About us

 Communication

-We foster advocacy and community-based conservation through educational programs, media storytelling, journalism, andpeer-review publication.
+We foster advocacy and develop community-based conservation strategies through educational programs, media storytelling, journalism, and peer-review publication.

 Where we work..

-Our work is primarily based in the Ecuadorian Amazon, supporting the highest biodiversity in the Amazon Basin, and potentially the world.
-This region is also home to 14 distinct indigenous peoples.
+Our work is primarily based in the Ecuadorian Amazon.
+This region supports the highest biodiversity in the Amazon Basin (and potentially the world), but is also experiencing the the highest rates of increasing human pressures, such as deforestation, oil extraction, and illegal gold mining.
+This region is also home to more than 10 indigenous nationalities, including three sub-groups in voluntary isolation.

 What is at stake..